Meet bilingual kindergarten teacher Peggy McQuaid '10

-1. Why did you choose Connecticut College?
+As an aspiring teacher, how did you choose your major at Connecticut College?

 I knew I wanted to study elementary education when I came to Connecticut College.
 To become certified, you take education courses but have a separate major.
 Some choose human development; secondary teachers usually choose the discipline they will teach.
 I chose to major in American studies because I was interested in issues of race and ethnicity, which became my concentration.
 Through American studies, I was able to examine these issues by looking at literature, history, sociology, critical theory and many other varied disciplines.
 It allowed me to take courses I was interested in, with professors I wanted to work with.
 Our class discussions centered on race and ethnicity, but because my classmates and I were all studying other disciplines at the same time (education, economics, public health, etc.), we were all able to contribute something different to the dialogue.

 For you, what were the biggest advantages of studying education at Connecticut College?